 You can probably tell where all this is leading.
-When I was asked if I’d like to review Ufuud, a company specialising in sourcing and supplying genuine top quality Italian products, I didn’t need to think about it for long.
-One look at the Ufuud website and I was hooked.
+When Ufuud, a company specialising in sourcing and supplying genuine top quality Italian products, asked me if I’d like to write a review, I didn’t need to think about it for long.
+One look at the their website and I was hooked.
 It’s a food lover’s dream.

-I was not going to let this opportunity pass without getting my hands on some Italian chocolate.
+I wasn’t going to let this opportunity pass without getting my hands on some Italian chocolate.
 As it happens the chocolate bars that Ufuud stock are from Antica Dolceria Bonajuto, one of which I have tried and reviewed before.

-This was surprisingly smoothy and mellow and sweeter than one would expect for 100% chocolate with no added sugar.
-It had spicy cinnamon notes with a hint of oakiness.
+This is surprisingly smooth and mellow and sweeter than one would expect for 100% chocolate with no added sugar.
+It has spicy cinnamon notes with a hint of oakiness.
 I had a hard time stopping CT from demolishing the bar before I got to use it.
 I think this might be the nicest 100% chocolate bar I’ve ever tried.